A Little Night Music: Act One

-Desiree Armfeldt is a prominent and glamorous actress who is now reduced to touring in small towns.
+Desiree Armfeldt, although once prominent, is now a fading flower clinging onto what's left of her past fame.
+Desiree tours in small, obscure towns with her theatre troupe.
 Madam Armfeldt, Desiree's mother, has taken over the care of Desiree's daughter Fredrika.
-Fredrika misses her mother, but Desiree continually delays seeing her, preferring, somewhat ironically, "The Glamorous Life".
-She performs near Fredrik's home, and Fredrik brings Anne to see the play.
-While there, Desiree notices Fredrik in the audience; the two had been lovers years earlier.
-Anne, suspicious and annoyed at Desiree's amorous glances, demands that Fredrik take her home immediately.
+Fredrika misses her mother, but Desiree continually delays seeing her, preferring, somewhat ironically, her life on tour ("The Glamorous Life").
+As Fredrik and Anne take their seats at Desiree's play, Anne's previous excitement quickly devolves into anxiety, suspicious that Fredrik and Desiree have a romantic history that he never disclosed to her.
+The play begins and Desiree immediately notices Fredrik in the audience, and the Quintet reveals their shared memories and passionate relationship ("Remember").
+Desiree, ironically playing a sexually irresistible countess, exchanges amorous glances with Fredrik and delivers her lines in an overtly suggestive tone, confirming Anne's suspicions as true.
+Anne, upset and overwhelmed, demands that Fredrik take her home.
 Meanwhile, Petra tries to seduce a nervous and petulant Henrik.

-That night, as Fredrik remembers his past with Desiree, he sneaks out to see her; the two have a happy but strained reunion as they "Remember".
-They reflect on their new lives, and Fredrik tries to explain how much he loves Anne ("You Must Meet My Wife").
+That night, as Fredrik remembers his past with Desiree, he sneaks out to see her.
+The two have a happy but strained reunion, reflecting on their new lives.
 Desiree sarcastically boasts of her own adultery, as she has been seeing the married dragoon, Count Carl-Magnus Malcolm.
+Following, Fredrik tries to explain how much he loves Anne, fending off Desiree's interjecting quips, but he ultimately reveals his sexual frustration ("You Must Meet My Wife").
 Upon learning that Fredrik has gone for eleven months without sex, she agrees to accommodate him as a favor for an old friend.